FunnyWolf/Viper/docs/en/guide/getting_start.md

 bash <(curl -fsSL https://viperrtp.com/install.sh)
 ```

-Follow the prompts provided by the script.

-> Configure [anti-tracing](./avoid_tracing) to avoid being flagged by threat intelligence platforms.
->
 > Get familiar with Viper's related features through [Try Viper](./try_viper).

 ## Manual Installation
-- **Prepare a VPS with a Linux system.**

 - **Switch to the root user.**

 ```shell
 su root
 ```